mkarp/StoreKISS/Readme.md

 ##Documentation

 Documentation for the project is built with [appledoc](http://gentlebytes.com/appledoc/).
 You can install it in Xcode via `make doc-install`.
-Be sure that appledoc is installed.
+Make sure appledoc is installed.

 ##Support